robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 For example, to promote "$20 off shoes - Promocode SAVE20", set the [Promotion Target](#promotiontarget) to "shoes", set [Currency Code](#currencycode) to "USD", set [Money Amount Off](#moneyamountoff) to 20, and set [Promotion Code](#promotioncode) to "SAVE20".

+The string can contain a maximum of 15 characters.

 **Add:** Optional.
 You cannot set both [Orders Over Amount](#ordersoveramount) and [Promotion Code](#promotioncode).
 **Update:** Optional.
 You cannot set both [Orders Over Amount](#ordersoveramount) and [Promotion Code](#promotioncode).
 If no value is set for the update, this setting is not changed.
 If you set this field to to the *delete_value* string, the previous setting will be deleted.
 **Delete:** Read-only